360CVGroup/RefVTON/README.md

--  **And End-To-End virtual try-on model:** Can function either as an inpainting model for placing the target clothing into masked areas, or as a direct garment transfer onto the human body.
+-  **An End-To-End virtual try-on model:** Can function either as an inpainting model for placing the target clothing into masked areas, or as a direct garment transfer onto the human body.